 - Consumer Confidence

-- Level of Investment
+- Level of Investment and business confidence

-- Amount of Spare capacity surveys
+- Amount of spare capacity surveys.

-- Difficulties of Central bank in controlling inflation
+Difficulties of predicting inflation

 Long-term economic forecasting can be very difficult.
 A well known joke by John Kenneth Galbraith is: